EMAIL: RAGNETM@NYU.EDU

 BACKGROUND

 Marine holds over 12 years of experience across public, private, and NGO sectors in international policy, advocacy and multi-stakeholder governance.
 Previously advised high-level U.S., French, and European government officials on political and public affairs in complex environments.
-Former roles include: European Union Advisory Mission in Central African Republic (developed anti-disinformation strategies), Public Affairs Advisor (translating governance frameworks into accessible stakeholder engagement mechanisms), and research positions at The GovLab, U.S. Department of State, and United Nations focusing on technology governance, disinformation, and public-private partnerships.
+Former roles include: the French Ministry of Foreign Affairs, European Union Advisory Mission in Central African Republic (developed anti-disinformation strategies), The U.S. Mission to the OECD (translating governance frameworks into accessible stakeholder engagement mechanisms), and research positions at The GovLab, U.S. Department of State, and United Nations focusing on technology governance, disinformation, and public-private partnerships.

 COURSES TAUGHT: